Cultural Barriers to Communication

 Another barrier can be found in beliefs and values; what one culture considers acceptable might not be accepted by another.
 This can lead to a lack of understanding and even conflict between individuals or groups from different cultures.

-Cultural communication barriers refer to the challenges that arise when people from different cultural backgrounds try to communicate with each other.
+Cultural barriers in communication refer to the challenges that arise when people from different cultural backgrounds try to communicate with each other.
 These barriers include language differences, cultural norms, and values, non-verbal communication differences, and preconceived notions about other cultures.
+To overcome these barriers, awareness, empathy, and sometimes adaptation or translation are necessary.

 Illustration of two groups separated by a large book with texts in various scripts, representing language barriers in communication.